BBB Summer Research Internships

 While students generally work in their respective laboratories during the academic year, the summer months provide a unique opportunity for highly motivated students to dedicate 100 percent of their time and focus on their research.
 However for students with financial need, summer research may not be an option as it is unpaid in most cases.

 By supporting a BBB Summer Research Internship, Penn alumni and friends make it possible for all BBB majors, regardless of their financial circumstances, to dedicate themselves to full-time research during the crucial summer months leading up to their senior year.

-With a gift of $10,500 (payable over three years) donors may establish a named Summer Research Internship that will support one student per summer for three years.
+With a gift of $25,000 (payable over five years) donors may establish a named Summer Research Internship that will support one student per summer for three years.